 St. Francis Xaverský Piarist Church, March 2003.
 What a lovely church this is, an early Baroque style structure built by the Jesuits in 1649.
 Step inside and you’ll be treated to a stunning collection of art by the legendary painter Kristóf Tausch, as well as sculptures of St. Peter and St. Paul.

 Town Panoramic, March 2003.
 By late afternoon that day the weather was really beginning to turn, with dark evil clouds invading the peaceful panoramic.
-I took this as my cue to get out of dodge, following the trail back down to town and scurrying off towards the bus station.
+I took this as my cue to get out of dodge, following the trail back down to town where I scurried off towards the bus station.